IBM/aspera-cli/docs/README.erb.md

 ```

 During its execution, <%=tool%> checks every week if a new version is available and notifies the user in a WARN log.
-To unactivate this feature, globally set the option `version_check_days` to `0`, or specify a different period in days.
+To deactivate this feature, globally set the option `version_check_days` to `0`, or specify a different period in days.

 To check if a new version is available (independently of `version_check_days`):